 Hereditary Cancer Services: Consent

-Gaining consent for testing is an important consideration for genomic testing, as the test results can have a life-changing impact not only for those being testing but also their families.
+Informed consent for testing is a legal requirement for genomic testing as the test results can have a life-changing impact not only for those being testing but also their families.

-Prior to testing, Informed Genomics Limited (IGL), trading as Nonacus Clinical Services, will require consent.
+Prior to testing, Informed Genomics Limited (IGL), trading as Nonacus Clinical Services, will require referring healthcare providers to confirm the informed consent has been obtained.
+This is done at patient registration on the Clinical portal.
+The specific requirements for consent and what should be discussed is based on the test being performed, but may include but not limited to discussion about potential outcomes, data and DNA storage and family implications.
 This ensures that those undergoing testing have been provided essential and appropriate information they need to make an informed choice as to whether the test is right for them.

 or